paoloros97/Action2Motion_OnBlender/README.md

 ### Prerequisites

+In order to install this Add-on, you need:

+* Administrator privileges
+* At least 3-4 Gbytes of space in your HD (<a href="https://pytorch.org/get-started/locally/">pytorch</a> weighs at least 3Gbyte)
+* <a href="https://www.blender.org/"> Blender </a>

 This is an example of how to list things you need to use the software and how to install them.
 * npm
   ```sh